saifjaved23/Portfolio/README.md

 Mindshare Unilever Media Team utilizes the "TV Mastersheet" to analyze the performance of its TV advertising campaigns across various product categories like Homecare, Skin Care, and Food.
 This automated system drastically reduces the time and effort required for analysis, providing valuable insights to teams within minutes.

+<h3>Data Consolidation:</h3>
-Data Consolidation: Monthly post-campaign data, including reach and spending details, are extracted from various sources and loaded into a MySQL database.
+Monthly post-campaign data, including reach and spending details, are extracted from various sources and loaded into a MySQL database.
+<h3>Metric Calculation:</h3>
-Metric Calculation: The system then uses pre-defined queries to calculate a comprehensive set of performance metrics.
+The system then uses pre-defined queries to calculate a comprehensive set of performance metrics.
 These include:
+<h3>Overall Performance:</h3>
-Overall Performance: Total spends, Net Rating Points (NGRPs), Share of Voice (SOV), Share of Spending (SOS), and Cost Per Rating Point (CPRP).
+Total spends, Net Rating Points (NGRPs), Share of Voice (SOV), Share of Spending (SOS), and Cost Per Rating Point (CPRP).
+<h3>Brand-Specific Performance:</h3>
-Brand-Specific Performance: Metrics similar to the above, but broken down by individual brands and further segmented by factors like TV channel genre (News, Entertainment, Sports), and time of day (Morning, Afternoon).
+Metrics similar to the above, but broken down by individual brands and further segmented by factors like TV channel genre (News, Entertainment, Sports), and time of day (Morning, Afternoon).
+<h3>Unified View:</h3>
-Unified View: The TV Mastersheet consolidates all these metrics into a single, easily accessible report.
+The TV Mastersheet consolidates all these metrics into a single, easily accessible report.

-Benefits:
+<h2>Benefits:</h2>

 Time Savings: What used to take hours of manual effort for a single brand's monthly data can now be generated for an entire product category (multiple brands) across a whole year in minutes.
 Data-Driven Insights: The comprehensive and readily available data enables the team to quickly identify correlations and trends, allowing for more informed decision-making in future campaigns.